Dana-Farber-AIOS/pathml/README.md

     os.environ["JAVA_HOME"] = "/opt/conda/envs/pathml" # change path as needed
     ````

-## Register PathML as an IPython kernel
+## Register environment as an IPython kernel
 ````
 conda activate pathml
 conda install ipykernel
 python -m ipykernel install --user --name=pathml
 ````
-This makes PathML available as a kernel in jupyter lab or notebook.
+This makes the pathml environment available as a kernel in jupyter lab or notebook.

 # Contributing

 ``PathML`` is an open source project.
 Consider contributing to benefit the entire community!

-There are many ways to contribute to PathML, including:
+There are many ways to contribute to `PathML`, including:

 * Submitting bug reports
 * Submitting feature requests